RobertCraigie/prisma-client-py/docs/reference/operations.md

 #### Lists fields

 !!! warning
-    Scalar list fields are only supported on PostgreSQL and MongoDB
+    Scalar list fields are only supported on PostgreSQL, CockroachDB and MongoDB

 Every scalar type can also be defined as a list, for example: